10 personal finance tips for your college student

 Shared living spaces and lax financial habits can make college students vulnerable to fraud and identity theft.
 Make sure your student knows to use unique passwords, keep them secret and regularly change them.

 Ask them to activate all security features on their accounts.
 These can include biometric capabilities, such as a fingerprint reader or facial recognition, and two-factor authentication.
-(With two-factor authentication, they’ll need to enter a username and password to enter a username and password as well as another piece of information— such as a code they receive via text or email—to access their account.)
-Also, tell your child to give their Social Security number only to trusted sources.
+(With two-factor authentication, they’ll need to enter a username and password as well as a code they receive via text or email—to access their account.)
+Also, tell your child to give their Social Security number only to trusted sources and only when absolutely necessary.

 Help them to avoid scams too.
 Advise them to never give out personal information or passcodes—a bank will never call to ask for these—and resist pressure to act immediately if someone reaches out asking them to transfer money.